John98Zakaria/nx-remotecache-gcp/README.md

     npm install --save-dev nx-remotecache-gcp
     ```
 3. Authenticate to Google Cloud
    The user authenticating must have read/write access to the bucket as well as `storage.buckets.get` permission
     1. Locally using google cloud CLI using `gcloud auth`
     2. For Github actions use [google-github-actions/auth](https://github.com/google-github-actions/auth)

+4. Create a Google bucket to store the cache in

+### Creating a service account with the right permissions

+To authenticate on CI it is recommended to create a service account that only has the required
+permissions.

+1. Create a custom role with only the `storage.buckets.get` permission

+2. Create a service account with the custom Role and limit it only manage the nx-cache bucket using
+   this CEL Expression `projects/_/buckets/<BUCKET_NAME>`

+3. 3Add Object Admin to the bucket from the page of the Bucket

 # Configuration

-Note: Environment variables have precedence over
+Note: Environment variables have precedence over configured variables

 | Parameter      | Description                                   | Environment Variable / .env | `nx.json`       |
 |----------------|-----------------------------------------------|-----------------------------|-----------------|